Immigrate

 Family Sponsorship

 If you are a Canadian citizen or permanent resident and have family members in Canada or outside of Canada who are not Canadians, you may be able to sponsor them to become permanent residents.
 This can include a spouse or a common-law partner, children, parents or grandparents.
-For more information visit the RU Law Sponsorship page.
+For more information visit the Sponsorship page.

 Permanent Resident Card